csc-training/sscc-qc-basic/tutorial2/README.md

 scp -r your-username@mahti.csc.fi:/scratch/project_200657/your-username/XXX .
 ```

 where XXX is the folder with the results.
+In the TmoleX GUI, select "File" -->
+"Open Job/Control File".

 ### Directly on Mahti